 PeerTube Feed Widget for Website.
-Free, Federated - Poper
+No-code, Federated - Poper

 PeerTube Feed Widget

 Embed federated video from any PeerTube instance in 90 seconds.
 ActivityPub resolution, WebTorrent peer delivery, no auth required.
-Free, no code.
+No code.

 No credit card required